Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [WinApi](https://github.com/prasannavl/WinApi) - A simple, direct, ultra-thin CLR library for high-performance Win32 Native Interop with automation, windowing, DirectX, OpenGL and Skia helpers.

 ### IDE
+* [Mono](https://github.com/mono/monodevelop) - MonoDevelop enables developers to quickly write desktop and web applications on Linux, Windows and Mac OS X. It also makes it easy for developers to port .NET applications created with Visual Studio to Linux and Mac OS X maintaining a single code base for all platforms.
 * [rider](https://www.jetbrains.com/rider/) - Cross-platform C# IDE based on the IntelliJ platform and ReSharper.
 * [Omnisharp](http://www.omnisharp.net/) - Family of Open Source projects, each with one goal: To enable a great .NET experience in YOUR editor of choice.
 * [Visual Studio Code](https://github.com/Microsoft/vscode) - New type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 Code provides comprehensive editing and debugging support, an extensibility model, and lightweight integration with existing tools.